The Dark Ages in London 2013

 But, realising that the enemy had two units in the building, not including their Warlord, the Beserkers were held back, and the remnants of the Warriors from the first attack were ushered to the front to sacrifice themselves, and hopefully leave an easy opportunity for the Hearthguard to win the game later on.

-Men were falling and being taken to Valhallah accompanied by the heavenly chimes of Steffan the Nomophobic's stinking grandmother!
+The battle was fierce, and many clutched their lucky charms made of fragments of Steffan the chicken-castrator's Danish nipple clamps!
 The Warriors recorded quite a lot of hits… and the small unit they were fighting was wiped out, even after allocating more dice to make saves.

 Never walk away from home ahead of your axe and sword.;